What Attracts Bed Bugs?

 At this point, you know that bed bugs aren’t necessarily drawn to dirty spaces, certain blood types, or beds exclusively.
 So, what attracts bed bugs?
 What encourages these uninvited guests to make someone’s home (even yours) their own?

-Here are five things bed bugs are attracted to…
+Now that we’ve addressed the misconceptions surrounding these critters, here are five things bed bugs are actually attracted to…

 Research has shown that the ideal temperature for adult bed bugs is between 70 and 90 degrees Fahrenheit.
 They tend to be more active in warmer conditions.
 If it becomes too hot or too cold, they may lie dormant until the temperature becomes more favorable.